-Your master’s thesis can be completed at the University or while working for an industrial partner.
+Your master’s thesis can be completed at the University research laboratories or while working for an industrial partner.

 The international Master’s Degree Programme in Photonics Technologies provides students with in-depth knowledge of photonics as a whole, from the most fundamental concepts to advanced technologies.
 The programme provides the necessary background and expertise for graduates to become technology experts, researchers, or managers.
 Students receive multidisciplinary education in the field of photonics, ranging from light-matter interactions and laser physics to the design of optical systems, semiconductor technologies, advanced nanofabrication methods and measurement techniques.
 With the option to specialise either in Ultrafast Photonics and Lasers or Materials for Photonics, our programme provides a unique opportunity for students to become experts in these rapidly expanding areas where we have world-leading expertise.

 After completing the Master’s Degree Programme in Photonics Technologies, students will:

 Have a solid overall knowledge of photonics and be able to understand the role of photonics in current and future societal challenges.

 Have expert knowledge in a well-defined area within photonics, materials for photonics, or ultrafast photonics and lasers.

 Have an understanding of the interface between fundamental optical phenomena, optical materials and modern photonics technologies.

 Be familiar with the principles of experimental work and the ability to work in a laboratory, design experimental setups and conduct experiments.